microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgSiteContentType.md

 	}
 	Group = "Document Set Content Types"
 }
-New-MgSiteContentType -SiteId $siteId -BodyParameter $params
+New-MgBetaSiteContentType -SiteId $siteId -BodyParameter $params
 ```

-This example shows how to use the New-MgSiteContentType Cmdlet.
+This example shows how to use the New-MgBetaSiteContentType Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS